serabos/bin/README.md

 ### Hello!
 I am Sera Bostan 👋

 I am currently working at Yaya Labs where we're developing a humanoid robot called Desdemona 🤖, or we call her Desi, who is powered by AI for leveraging creativity in the entertainment sector!
-Desi is a going to be a popstar touring the world, and making collaborations with musical atrists to expand the music insdustry and push its boundaries ✨
+Desi is a going to be a popstar touring the world, and making collaborations with musical atrists to expand the music insdustry and push the unseen boundaries ✨

 doing my Master's in Biomedical Engineering (Neurotechnology)🧠 at Imperial College London!